farukc/AzureIoTHub-TI-CC3200/README.md

   10. Click "ADD AN OUTPUT" and select "Power BI" radio button :
   ![](images/asa_07.png)
   ![](images/asa_08.png)
   11. Now you will "Authorize" your stream analytics job to reach your Power BI account.
-Click on "Authorize Now" as shown below :
+Click on "Authorize Now" as shown below :<br>
   ![](images/asa_09.png)
   12. Login to your Power BI account using your non-free email address :
   ![](images/asa_10.png)